JavierGranado/JGF-DeepLearning/README.md

 # JGF-DeepLearning - Deep Learning algorithms

+VISUALIZE DEEPER OUTUPUT LAYERS:

 Visualize deeper layers in CIFAR10 under Tensorflow by displaying images which gain the highest response from neurons.
 Written for cifar10 model (https://gist.github.com/kukuruza).

-TODO: Adapting the code in pretrained Alexnet model under Tensorflow to get the information about this output layers, locate objects in input images and post-processing them (MatLab) to avoid extra-image processing of unwanted objects.
+TODO: Adapt the code in pretrained Alexnet model under Tensorflow to get the information about these output layers, locate objects in input images and post-processing them (MatLab) to avoid extra-image processing of unwanted objects.

-ALEXNET TENSORFLOW implementation:
+ALEXNET TENSORFLOW IMPLEMENTATION:

 Homepage:
 http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/